27 Mind Blowing Side Dishes for Steak

 Crispy and crunchy on the outside and buttery and smooth on the inside – the perfect combination for a side dish that will have your guests coming up for round two, and three (if there are any chips left!)

-The instruction for how to make tangy tzatziki sauce is included in this recipe, but if you are out of time, or have a craving for something else, try dunking these chips in one of your favorite light creamy store-bought sauces.
+This recipe includes instructions for making tangy tzatziki sauce, but if you are out of time or have a craving for something else, try dunking these chips in one of your favorite light, creamy store-bought sauces.

 Recipe: Baked Eggplant Fries